Fysac/orbicfg/README.md

 # orbicfg

 This tool was designed to decrypt Netgear Orbi configuration backups.
-It has been tested against the RBR50 (firmware version 2.3.5.30) but probably works on other versions and products, too (the Nighthawk line is a likely candidate).
+It has been tested against the RBR50 (firmware version 2.3.5.30).

 ## Usage
 `./orbicfg <config backup (e.g. NETGEAR_Orbi.cfg)>`